miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

 The **Meals planner** is a full-page experience that helps users build a meal plan (a “menu”) and then push it to the retailer cart.

-**The only supported entrypoint is `planner-entry`**: you embed it on one of your pages (typically the catalog home), and it redirects the user to the planner experience.
+**The only supported entry point is `planner-entry`**: you embed it on one of your pages (typically the catalog home), and it redirects the user to the planner experience.

 - A lightweight **entry component** (`/planner/entry`) meant to be embedded on other pages.
 The user can:
   - Set the number of guests